uqlel/uqlel/README.md

 <li> 🌱 I’m writing code in JavaScript, HTML/CSS, Python
 <li> 📫 How to reach me: By Discord: <a href="https://discord.com/users/822461337120538654"> uQlel but better#3129</a>, By e-mail: <a href="mailto:root@uqlel.cf"> root@uqlel.cf </a>
   <li> 👭 I like collaborating with <a href="https://github.com/LipekX"> <b> @LipekX </b> </a>
-  <li> 💻 I'm using Visual Studio Code and Kubuntu
+  <li> 💻 I'm using Visual Studio Code, IntelIJ IDEA Ultimate and Kubuntu
 </ul>

 <details> <summary> <b> GitHub Stats </b> </summary>